Skip to content

 • occupational therapy

-• paramedics (bachelors and masters courses are eligible, DipHE and FD courses are not eligible for NHS LSF)
+• paramedics (bachelors and masters programmes are eligible, DipHE and FD programmes are not eligible for NHS LSF)

 • physiotherapy